googlearchive/webvr-ui/README.md

 import webvrui from 'webvr-ui';
 ```

-The constructor for the button needs the dom element of the WebGL canvas.To use it together with the `THREE.WebGLRenderer`, do something like this
+The constructor for the button needs the dom element of the WebGL canvas.
+To use it together with the `THREE.WebGLRenderer`, do something like this

 ```javascript
 var renderer = new THREE.WebGLRenderer();